anzolin/AspNetCoreApplicationInsightsApi/README.md

 # ASP.NET Core 2.0 and Application Insights Api
-A simple sample project using ASP.NET Core 2.0 that connects to the Application Insights API and returns the exceptions.
+A simple sample project using ASP.NET Core 2.0 that consumes the Application Insights API and returns the exceptions.

 What you need to do